XiaoxiaLei/xiaoxialei.github.io/index.md

 <p><br></p>

 <p style="text-align: justify;"> Previously, I got my Ph.D. (with MPhil.) in <a href="https://www.acem.sjtu.edu.cn/en/acem/message.html">Management Science and Engineering (MS&E)</a> at Antai College of Economics and Management (ACEM), <a href="https://www.acem.sjtu.edu.cn/en/intl/international-partners.html">Shanghai Jiao Tong University</a> and a B.A. in <a href="https://gs.swufe.edu.cn/english/about/Dean_s_message.htm">Management</a> (with a focus on Managerial Economics) from the School of Business Administration (SBA) of <a href="https://gs.swufe.edu.cn/english/Internationalization/Partner_Universities.htm">Southwestern University of Finance and Economics</a>.
-Before college, I was in the Hunan Provincial Natural Sciences Talent Class, where I learned a bunch of fun stuff, including college physics, data structure and algorithms, the concept of "Artificial Intelligence", and the programming language "Pascal". </p>
+Before college, I was in the <a href="https://changjunap.xhd.cn/en/jianjie/">Hunan Provincial Natural Sciences Talent Class</a>, where I learned a bunch of fun stuff, including college physics, data structure and algorithms, the concept of "Artificial Intelligence", and the programming language "Pascal". </p>

 <!-- , My research aims to develop novel machine learning algorithms for data-driven decision making practices, with focus on bandits and multitask learning.
 In addition, I also seek to provide safe and robust machine learning solutions.
 My work has been motivated by real-world business applications in healthcare operations, textual analytics, and dynamic pricing. </p>